fybrik/fybrik/samples/multicluster-argocd/README.md

 kubectl port-forward service/argo-argocd-server -n argocd 8080:443 &
 ```

+The API server can now be accessed using https://localhost:8080 using the username `admin` and the password extracted above.

-Lastly, logging using the admin password retrieved above.
+Then logging using Argo CD CLI with the admin password retrieved above.

 ```bash
 kubectl config set-context kind-control --namespace=argocd argocd login localhost:8080 --insecure
 ```

-For more information please refer to the Argo CD [getting started page](https://argo-cd.readthedocs.io/en/stable/getting_started/).

-## Logging to Argocd GUI

-The API server can then be accessed using https://localhost:8080

 For more information please refer to the Argo CD [getting started page](https://argo-cd.readthedocs.io/en/stable/getting_started/).